 Income tax (provision) benefit.
 Our effective tax rates from operations for YTD 2023 and YTD 2022 were a tax benefit of 2.1% and a tax provision of 21.7%, respectively.
-The YTD 2023 effective tax rate for the benefit was significantly lower than the U.S. federal statutory rate of 21.0% primarily due to the nondeductible goodwill impairment.
-The YTD 2022 effective tax rate for the provision was higher than the U.S. federal statutory rate of 21.0% primarily due to state income taxes and nondeductible expenses.
+The YTD 2023 effective tax rate for the benefit was significantly lower than the U.S. federal statutory rate of 21.0%, primarily due to various tax credits, a stock compensation shortfall, increased reserves for state net operating loss carryforwards, and nondeductible expenses.
+For the nondeductible goodwill impairment.
+The YTD 2022 three months ended March 31, 2023, the effective tax rate for the provision benefit was higher than the U.S. federal statutory rate of 21.0% primarily due to state income taxes and nondeductible expenses.